JackLJohnson/rpg-git-book/7-migrating.md

 1. You will lose the TEXT column that source members have, which is usually used for describing what the source is.
 Although, you can still put that in the program as a comment.
 2. The type of the source member becomes the extension when in the IFS.
 3. Files and directories of sources are usually stored as all lowercase.
-4. It is recommend you retain the 10 character limit on programs, commands, modules, etc - any source related to Db2 for i doesn't matter as much as Db2 for i and most ILE languages support 'long names'
+4. It is recommended you retain the 10 character limit on programs, commands, modules, etc - any source related to Db2 for i doesn't matter as much as Db2 for i and most ILE languages support 'long names'
 5. Sources on the IFS should be stored as encoding 1208 (UTF-8).

 ## Tools used for migration